Who Needs Evacuation Diagrams According to Australian Standards

 Each evacuation diagram shall have the correct orientation with regard to the direction of egress and its location to the 'YOU ARE HERE' point.
 Where an assembly area diagram is included, it shall have the same orientation to the rest of the diagram.

-AS 3745-2010 lists a range of elements which must be included in the evacuation diagram, such as designated exits, fire fighting equipment and the location of where the evacuation diagram is installed within the facility (i.e. the 'YOU ARE HERE' location).
+AS 3745-2010 lists a range of elements that must be included in the evacuation diagram, such as designated exits, fire fighting equipment, and the location of where the evacuation diagram is installed within the facility (i.e. the 'YOU ARE HERE' location).